Discover more from Activist Explorer Newsletter, by Juliana Barnet

 So why does this matter?

-I’ll be coming back to why I feel it is important to view fiction focused on activism with a critical eye, as well as cheering for full and fair portrayals.
-For now, check out my review and interview of the novel about a pair of organizers, Standing Up.
-I list a number of reasons this topic matters.
+I’ll be coming back to why I feel it is important to view fiction focused on activism with a critical eye, as well as cheering for full and fair portrayals we find in films, novels and other fiction forms.
+For now, check out my interview with Ellen Bravo, co-author of a novel about a pair of organizers, Standing Up, where I list a number of reasons this topic matters.

-We need more awareness of this particular way in which the dominant culture messes with our minds and manipulates us into forgetting, dismissing, fearing, and otherwise being negatively disposed to what just happens to be the ruling class’s biggest nemesis: working class organizing.
+We need more awareness of how by erasing and stereotyping activists in fiction the dominant culture messes with our minds and manipulates us into forgetting, dismissing, fearing, and otherwise being negatively disposed to what is, coincidentally, the ruling class’s biggest nemesis: working class organizing.

 Thanks for reading!
 I look forward to your views.